 It will also show the amount you pay every month.
 Plus the total number of contributions in months, and total contribution amount in Philippine pesos.

 Log in to your My.SSS account at www.sss.gov.ph website occasionally to determine if your present employer is consistently remitting your monthly SSS contribution.
 As a voluntary member, you can also do the same.
 Another reason is to keep you updated with your current monthly contribution amount.

 Check SSS Contribution Online using the SSS Mobile App

-Immediately, after you log in, you will be redirected to new window where you will view details such as your personal information, sss contributions, loans, benefits, and maternity notification.
-You can also generate payment reference number (PRN).
+Immediately, after you log in, you will be redirected to a new window where you will view details such as your personal information, sss contributions, loans, benefits, and maternity notification.
+You can also generate the payment reference number (PRN).